OpenGenderTracking/globalnamedata/README.md

 Scotland only provides full name data for 2009 and 2010.
 Summary data is offered over the past 20 years.
 General information about birth record data in Scotland is available [here](http://www.gro-scotland.gov.uk/statistics/theme/vital-events/births/bckgr-info.html).

-### Classification

-Currently the Global Name Data project is used to produce gender estimates for byline and content classification in [Open Gender Tracker](https://github.com/OpenGenderTracking/GenderTracker).
-Each name is associated with a likely gender based on incidence in our name data.
-Future improvements will include estimates of confidence and mechanisms to test and cross-validate gender classifications.

 ## Dependencies

 The project was built using R 2.15.2 in OS X. Any version of [R](http://www.r-project.org/) which is supported by the packages used should work but we recommend a relatively recent version.
 An attempt has been made to preserve portability but Windows users may experience problems as many interactions with the file system take place (especially for downloading data).